Fra892/Project-Counter/Algorithms/1) Basic_DataStr/Heap(PriorityQueue).md

 ```
 ## MaxHeaps and MinHeaps
 Let's now think of a problem.
 Given a datastream of integer store the K's Maximum elements.
 If we are choosing to implement a MaxHeap we are sure that the
 root `Hp[0]` contains the biggest element, but the other k - 1 elements are not sorted in the heap.
 We can look at the problem from another perspective and invert the logic of the heap.
-Let's say i use a minheap, i have k element in the heap and Hp[0] is the smallest, what would happen if i added another element such that is smaller than the root?
+Let's say i use a minheap, i have already k element in the heap and `Hp[0]` is the smallest, what would happen if i added another element such that is smaller than the root?
 This element will be pushed to the top and the previous root would be somewhere in the heap.
 So now i can pop the root to get the k maximum elements:
 ``` cpp
     // reverse the logic and use a MinHeap instead of a MaxHeap